Edit on GitHub

 2. Click Use custom and select the extracted .img file from local disk.

-3. Click CHOOSE STORAGE and select the microSD.
+3. Click CHOOSE STORAGE and select the microSD card.

 4. Click WRITE to start burning the image.